Kingdom of Navarre: Spanish conquest

 Unable to face the powerful Castilian-Aragonese army, Jean d'Albret fled to Béarn (Orthez, Pau, Tarbes).
 Pamplona, Estella, Olite, Sanguesa, and Tudela were captured by September.
 The Agramont party sided with Queen Catherine while most, but not all, of the Beaumont party lords supported the occupiers.
 In October 1512, the legitimate King John III returned with an army recruited north of the Pyrenees and attacked Pamplona without success.
 By the end of December the Castilians were in St-Jean-Pied-de-Port.

-After this failure, the Navarrese Cortes (Parliament) had no option but pledge loyalty to King Ferdinand of Aragon.
+After this failure, the Navarrese Cortes (Parliament) had no option but pledge loyalty to King Ferdinand.
 In 1513, the first Castilian viceroy took a formal oath to respect Navarrese institutions and law (fueros).
 The Spanish Inquisition was extended into Navarre.
 The Jews had already been forced into conversion or exile by the Alhambra Decree in Castile and Aragon, and now the Jewish community of Navarre and the Muslims of Tudela suffered its persecution.

 There were two more attempts at liberation in 1516 and 1521, both supported by popular rebellion, especially the second one.
 It was in 1521 that the Navarrese came closest to regaining their independence.
 As a liberation army commanded by General Asparros approached Pamplona, the citizens rose in revolt and besieged the military governor, Iñigo de Loyola, in his newly built castle.
 Tudela and other cities also declared their loyalty to the House of Albret.
-While at first distracted due to only recently overcoming the Revolt of the Comuneros, the Navarrese-Béarnese army managed to liberate all the Kingdom, but shortly thereafter Asparros faced a large Castilian army at the Battle of Noáin on 30 June 1521.
+While at first distracted due to only recently overcoming the Revolt of the Comuneros, the Navarrese-Béarnese army managed to liberate all the kingdom, but shortly thereafter Asparros faced a large Castilian army at the Battle of Noáin on 30 June 1521.
 Asparros was captured, and the army completely defeated.